fathimakm/learn_security_with-me/README.md

 -l // to display permissions
-ls -l //displays files and their respective permissions -a // displays all files including hidden files ls -la // displays all files includig hidden ones and their respective functions.
+ls -l //displays files and their respective permissions -a // displays all files including hidden files ls -la // displays all files including hidden ones and their respective functions.

 - changing permissions